Omisore76/Advanced_System_Report/README.md

 # Advanced_System_Report

+## Project Aim

-This script is a great way to get information about your computer's performance.
+The aim of this project is to generate important information about your computer's performance.

+## Introduction

+This repository provides a bash script for generating advanced system reports.

 It contains a menu with four options, each configured to display different information about your computer.
 To choose an option, simply enter the corresponding number when prompted.